 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-Thanksgiving is almost here and the December holidays are right around the corner.
-If you’ve got kids like we do, it’s an always an exciting time of the year.
+Thanksgiving is here and the December holidays are right around the corner.
+If you’ve got kids like we do, it’s always an exciting time of the year.
 It’s also a dangerous 6 weeks for your bank account, especially if you’re just getting on track to begin with.

 As you already know, this time of the year is filled with financial landmines.
 There are holiday gatherings, work events, and – of course – gift giving.
 Everywhere we turn, we’re bombarded with pressure to spend!
 Pressure from friends.
 Pressure from family.
 And even pressure from ourselves.

 Sometimes, when the pressure gets to be too much, we cave.
 We toss our budgets out the window and vow to get back on track once January rolls around.
 Unfortunately, that attitude buries us under mountains of bills that can take months to correct.

 But you can’t be a total Scrooge, right?
 You have some holiday “commitments” that need to be met.
 So, how can you deal with the holiday season without breaking the bank?

 Fear not my frugal friends!
 Club Thrifty is here to help navigate the holiday spending minefield ahead.
 Hold on, buckle up, and check out these tips for surviving the holidays in the black.

 Yep.
 The budget is back.
 Even the constant pressure of the holidays can’t contend with the power of utilizing a monthly budget.
 This simple tool can help you put presents under the tree while keeping money in your wallet.

 Now, don’t just throw a number out there and plan your spending around that.
 Create a category for “holiday spending” on your monthly budget and plan for it like everything else.